mailtelenko/Personal-Website/README.md

 ## Project Deployment

-Create a pull request to master branch.
+Create a pull request to main branch.
 GitHub actions will automatically build and deploy the project.